Q: Why take the Mock Tests?

 Q: Can my child sit some Mock Tests in the morning and some in the afternoon?

-There are two test dates in 2015.
-Candidates can sit both of these papers because the questions will be unique on each day.
+Candidates can sit both of these sets of papers as the questions will be unique.

-Q: Can I ask about the team running the 10+ and 11+ Mock Tests?
+Q: Can I ask about the team running the 11+ Mock Tests?

 Our main body consists of a team of tutors, teaching a variety of subjects.
 All have full DBS clearance.